South Sudan–Uganda relations

-South Sudan and Uganda are neighboring states with strong cultural economic and political ties.
-The South Sudan and the neighbouring state of Uganda enjoy relatively strong cultural, political, and economic ties.
-As South Sudan neared independence, both states begun to take advantage of increased opportunities for trade, development and educational exchanges.
-The rebel group Lord's Resistance Army (LRA), however, continues to operate in the border areas between South Sudan, the Democratic Republic of Congo and Uganda.
+South Sudan–Uganda relations are the bilateral diplomatic relations between South Sudan and Uganda.
+The two countries share a 475 km-long border.
+South Sudan and Uganda maintain relatively strong cultural, political, and economic relations with each other.
+As South Sudan moved toward independence, the two countries began to expand opportunities in trade, development, and educational exchange.
+However, the rebel group known as the Lord's Resistance Army (LRA) continues to operate in border areas between South Sudan, the Democratic Republic of the Congo, and Uganda.

 Political relations

 Political relationship between South Sudan and Uganda have been friendly for several decades, in contrast to Kampala's relationships with the Khartoum government, which have often been strained.
 One reason for this is that Sudan's President, Omar al-Bashir, is alleged to have provided support to the LRA, which terrorized northern Uganda for many years.

 Uganda's longtime President, Yoweri Museveni, was a personal friend of South Sudan rebel leader John Garang and supported the Sudan People's Liberation Army (SPLA), which fought for the region's independence.
 A day before South Sudan voted on a cessation referendum, Museveni came out vocally for separation, saying, "…unity should be principled unity; not unity based on suppression and inequality."

-Two weeks after the ouster of Sudan's Omar al-Bashir, Uganda's foreign minister Okello Oryem, has announced that his country may offer Bashir refuge.
+Two weeks after the ouster of Sudan's Omar al-Bashir, Uganda's foreign minister Okello Oryem, announced that his country may offer Bashir refuge.

 A border dispute emerged in 2005 between communities in the Kajo-Keji county of South Sudan and the Ugandan district of Moyo.
 Tensions and incidents of violence along the border forced the suspension of a project to construct a road and a communications tower in the area.
 The presidents of Uganda and the South Sudan region met in November 2010 to promote the peaceful resolution of the dispute, but an agreement had not yet been reached.

 On October 27, 2020, the SSPDF and the UPDF clashed near Pogee, Magwi County, in South Sudan's Eastern Equatoria State, leaving two South Sudanese soldiers dead.
 Both sides believed they were on their country's side of the border.